-CALIFORNIA'S SCHOOLS & PROPOSITION 26
+CALIFORNIA'S SCHOOLS & PROPOSITION 39

-On the March 2000 ballot, Proposition 26, the Majority Rule Act for Smaller Classes, Safer Schools and Financial Accountability, asks voters to decide whether a simple majority requirement will replace the current two-thirds voter approval requirement for the passage of local school bond measures.
-Proposition 26 is similar to Proposition 170, which was defeated by voters in a November 1993 special election.
+On the November 2000 ballot, Proposition 39, the Smaller Classes, Safer Schools and Financial Accountability Act, asks voters to decide whether to replace the current two-thirds voter approval requirement with a 55 percent requirement for the passage of local school bond measures.
+Proposition 39 is nearly identical to Proposition 26, a measure that was rejected by voters in the March 2000 election that would have lowered the vote requirement for school bond measures to a simple majority.

-WHAT WILL PROPOSITION 26 DO?
+WHAT WILL PROPOSITION 39 DO?